-- Toronto.
-Stock up on essentials at a big-box store or supermarket.
-We recommend purchase of a small barbeque and a small gas canister for outdoor dinners along the way. - Go north from Toronto RV rental stations.
+- Go north from Toronto RV rental stations.
 There are numerous highways heading north from Metro Toronto.
 Take Hwy#12 through farmland and horse ranches around Sandford and Brock Township with stone houses built in the 1890s. - Orillia.
 A large Catholic church sits on a hill that dominates the approach to Orillia from the east side of Lake Simcoe and gives an insight to the early settlers whose headstones commemorate the area's Irish ancestors (see p.
-15 for more information). - Parry Sound is cradled on Georgian Bay with a large harbor and a rail bridge trestle spanning right across town, and a Tower Hill with 360 degree view of Georgian Bay surrounded by mixed forests.
-The Bobby Orr Hall of Fame can be found here on the waterfront.
-This is a tribute to one of Canada's greatest hockey players. - Island Queen Cruises operates two and three hour cruises from the pier in Parry Sound for a close-up look at Georgian Bay's wild and rugged outer islands.
+15 for more information). - Parry Sound is cradled on Georgian Bay with a large harbour and a rail bridge trestle spanning right across town, and a Tower Hill with 360 degree view of Georgian Bay surrounded by mixed forests.
+The ice hockey superstar Bobby Orr Hall of Fame is located on the waterfront. - Island Queen Cruises operates two and three hour cruises from the pier in Parry Sound for a close-up look at Georgian Bay's wild and rugged outer islands.